ocisse/Exposome/README.md

-### Analysis of Human exposure tothe airbone fungal pathogens Pneumocystis
+### Human exposure to the airbone fungal pathogens Pneumocystis

 Manuscript under revision (will be updated soon)